-The Board of Trustees receives general reports on student achievement as part of its self-review process.
+The School Board receives general reports on student achievement as part of its self-review process.
 These curriculum and achievement reports are included in the board minutes and summaries are published in the school newsletter.

 Omarama School has a compulsory school uniform.
 Second hand uniform pieces are available please contact the office for more information.

 Specialist sport coaches visit the school to work with our children on skills development.
 The school sports programme is based on the Upper Waitaki Schools annual programme of events.

 · Term 4 – Athletics